DutchMaker/TTL-computer/Documentation/Blogs/02-Controller-Sequencer.md

 When transfer is complete, we have all the control bits ready to be used and visualized.

+### Load state counter

+In order to load bits from ROM into the PISO/SIPO shift registers we need to keep track of a load state; after 8 bits are loaded, the ROM bank counter needs to advance and the next 8 bits must be loaded.

 ### Internal clock

-The module has an internal clock running at relatively high speed (something like 8 MHz)  used for the ROM bank and the shift registers.
+The module has an internal clock running at relatively high speed (something like 8 MHz)  used for the ROM bank counter, SR loading state and the shift registers.

 ## Module inner workings